 - 2 packages (1 pound each) spiral pasta

-- 2 cans (15 ounces each) garbanzo beans or chickpeas, rinsed and drained
+- 2 cans (15 to 16 ounces each) garbanzo beans or chickpeas, rinsed and drained

 - 1 pound thinly sliced Genoa salami, julienned